Xpiee/SEMobNet-Object-Detection/README.md

 # SEMobNet-Object-Detection

+I propose a lightweight object detection framework that consists of a modified MobileNetv2 network for learning the feature maps that are further used by an SSD300 pipeline to classify and locate objects in an image.
+In the modified MobileNetv2 architecture, a squeeze and excitation (SE) block is added to the bottleneck residual block.
+This modified block is used as the basic block for the MobileNetv2 network.
+The SE block can exploit the channelwise inter-dependencies in the output features maps of the depth separable convolution layer (in the bottleneck residual block).
+Experimental results on the VOC 2007 dataset confirm that with the addition of SE block, there is an increase in the mean average precision (mAP) of approximately 1%.

 ## To start training the model from scratch please follow below steps:

 1. Please download the PASCAL VOC 2007 and VOC 2012 dataset from the PASCAL VOC website.